Hazmat paint Storage lockers

 - You cannot store any quantity of paint in stairways or areas normally used as common hallways, evacuation routes, or exits

-- Rooms with paint storage must have an approved automatic fire protection system in areas with aisles at least 3 feet wide
+- Paint storage rooms must have an approved automatic fire protection system in areas with aisles at least 3 feet wide

 - If you are storing 25 gallons or less of paint, then no special storage cabinet is required